Surinamese Food for Beginners: Where to eat it in Amsterdam

 Swieti Sranang

-Swieti Sranang has a couple of branches these days, both in the Jordaan.
+Swieti Sranang has a couple of branches, both in the Jordaan.
 Much like de Tokoman, they’re small takeaway joints with a range of hot dishes plus some sandwiches as well (although not as many as de Tokoman, as far as I recall).
 It was at Swieti Sranang that I was introduced to the concept of bakabana – slices of plantain that have been coated in batter, deep-fried and served with satay sauce.
 It sounds odd, but it’s very moreish!
+(Then again, pretty much anything slathered in satay sauce is good…)

-Sampling the bakabana at Swieti Sranang (Photo credit: Eating Amsterdam Tours)
+Sampling the bakabana at Swieti Sranang (Photo credit: Eating Amsterdam Food Tours – a great way to taste the city!)

 Waterkant

 Better known as one of the biggest beer gardens in Amsterdam, and great for watching the boats go by on the Singelgracht, Waterkant is deluged by crowds every time the sun comes out.
 With its iconic “carpark chic” vibe, you can’t miss it.
 And you can drink there, too – hurrah!
 Surinamese beer, no less.
 Not everything on the menu is Surinamese (bitterballen and nachos make great beer snacks too, as we know) but there is plenty from that corner of the world to choose from.
-Bara filled with chicken, salt cod or tempeh are on offer, as are roti rolls (see Spang Makandra above) in both chicken and vege versions, as well as various other things I’ve never heard of.
-(On my list for next time is the baka batjauw, which sounds awesome!)
+Think saoto soup, (Surinamese chicken soup), moksi meti (pork belly with all the Surinamese trimmings), roti rolls (see above) and plenty more.

 Carpark chic at Waterkant